Credendo’s country risk assessment

-The assessment of the risk caused by default of the debtor consists primarily of a case-by-case assessment of the risk on the debtor/obligor and the trade sector and country it is active in.
-Some macro-factors such as a sharp currency depreciation, high real interest rates, an economic recession or a context of widespread corruption, however, have an influence on the business environment, thereby affecting the payment capacity of all debtors/obligors in a country.
+The assessment of the risk caused by default of the debtor consists primarily of a case-by-case assessment of the risk on the debtor/obligor and the trade sector and country in which it is active.
+Some macrofactors such as a sharp currency depreciation, high real interest rates, an economic recession or a context of widespread corruption, however, have an influence on the business environment, thereby affecting the payment capacity of all debtors/obligors in a country.

-The model used by Credendo for the assessment of such macro-commercial risks, named systemic commercial risk, is composed of three types of indicators:
+The model used by Credendo for the assessment of such macrocommercial risks – called business environment risk – is composed of three types of indicators:

 - indicators reflecting the country's payment experience due to debtor default;

 - indicators characterising the institutional context in which local companies operate (e.g. corruption, quality of legal system).